Some evacuation orders lifted in California wildfire areas | Metro News

 Share via Email

-MORGAN HILL, Calif. — Some evacuations were lifted Wednesday as firefighters, aided by cooler weather, held back the progress of a wildfire burning through bone-dry brush and threatening hundreds of structures in California's Santa Cruz Mountains.
+MORGAN HILL, Calif. — Some evacuations were lifted as cooler weather gave firefighters a boost in their struggle with a wildfire burning through dry brush that is threatening hundreds of structures in a remote area of California's Santa Cruz Mountains.

-Mandatory evacuations were lifted Wednesday for Santa Cruz County residents, but road closures remain in effect for non-residents.
-Evacuation orders remain in effect for
+Mandatory evacuations were lifted Wednesday for Santa Cruz County but evacuation orders remained in effect for

+The wildfire had charred more than 4 square miles and was 22

-A 10-degree drop in temperatures and increased humidity stunted the 3.5-square-mile blaze's growth overnight.
-It remains 10
+A 10-degree drop in temperatures and increased humidity helped fire crews.
+The cooling trend was expected to last through the week.

-"Last night went great," Cal Fire Battalion Chief Scott McLean said.
-"Granted, the fire did continue to burn.
-But the lower temperatures are going to be a big help."
+"Tomorrow is expected to be much cooler and each day will get progressively better but we still have very active fire

 It was among three blazes burning in Northern California during a time of year when the drought-stricken state sees its largest and most damaging wildfires, state forestry officials said.